Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Wired Headphones - Winter 2024 Reviews
+The 6 Best Wired Headphones - Black Friday 2024

 Best Wired Headphones

 While it can feel like there's a general trend to move towards wireless headphones, a wired design still offers many benefits.
-A wired connection eliminates audio lag, which is beneficial for studio use, while their analog cable can instantly connect to devices with an AUX input like an amplifier or DAC.
+A wired connection eliminates audio lag, which is beneficial for studio use, while an analog cable can instantly connect to devices with an AUX input like an amplifier or a digital-to-analog converter (DAC).
 Wired headphones work passively, so you don't need to worry about running out of battery.
-While the gap between wired and wireless headphones is growing smaller and smaller when it comes to audio quality, you may still prefer to use a wired design to ensure you hear all the detail your audio has to offer.
+While the gap between wired and wireless headphones is growing smaller and smaller when it comes to audio quality, you may still prefer to use a wired design to ensure you hear all the detail your audio has to offer and with devices that lack wireless connectivity.

-We've tested over 775 pairs of headphones, and below are our recommendations for the best wired options.
+We've tested over 810 pairs of headphones, and below are our recommendations for the best wired options.
 If you're looking for our top picks for more specific types of wired headphones, check out our choices for the best audiophile headphones, the best headphones for studio use, and the best DJ headphones.
+If you want wired headphones but your device lacks an analog headphone jack, check out the best USB-C headphones.

 1. Best Wired Headphones

 They're also very comfortable, so they won't cause fatigue during long studio sessions.
 They have a well-balanced sound profile with a very neutral mid-range, ensuring accurate vocals and lead instruments.
-They lack low bass because of their open-back design but still have some warmth to their sound, thanks to a small bump in the high bass.
+Because of their open-back design, they lack low-bass but still have some warmth to their sound, thanks to a small bump in the high-bass.
 As open-back headphones, they bleed audio by design, so it's best to use them in a quiet room.

 If you're looking for high-end headphones that can reproduce more bass, try the HiFiMan Arya.
 These over-ears have planar magnetic drivers, which help improve their bass reproduction.
 As a result, they have better low-frequency extension and deliver more thump and punch.
 However, the HiFiMan aren't as well-built, and their soundstage is less natural-sounding, although it's still quite excellent.